Bergen County Noncompete Agreement Attorneys

 Understanding and Enforcing Restrictive Covenants in Northern New Jersey

-In today's marketplace, trade secrets, proprietary information, customer lists and other business data represent a large share of a company's value.
-For many businesses, proprietary information can be vulnerable to misappropriation and abuse by current and former employees.
+In today's marketplace, trade secrets, proprietary information, customer lists, and other business data represent a large share of a company's value.
+For many businesses, proprietary information can be vulnerable to misappropriation and abuse by current or former employees.
 To learn how your company can protect and enforce its interests in confidential and proprietary information through the proper use of restrictive covenants, confidentiality and nondisclosure agreements, contact M. Ross & Associates, LLC, in Englewood Cliffs, New Jersey.

 New Jersey Nondisclosure Contract Lawyers: Call (201) 897-4942

-A restrictive covenant is the generic term for any of several contract clauses or freestanding agreements that limit the activity or use of information by someone who has been employed or has done business with someone else.
+A restrictive covenant is a generic term for any of several contract clauses or freestanding agreements that limit the activity or use of information by someone who has been employed or has done business with someone else.
 Most restrictive covenants are imposed by an employer or principal at the formation of an employment or agency relationship in order to prevent someone from competing and misusing proprietary information at the end of the relationship.
 Restrictive covenants are also used to control the use of information that is shared for a specific purpose, such as a prospective business purchaser's due diligence.